-Following is a quick-reference list of our most popular admission testing resources and blog posts:
+The following list contains our most popular admission testing resources and blog posts:

 1. Guide to Testing

-This 90+ page free resource serves as a single source of answers for any questions that could possibly arise related to admission tests.
+This 90+ page free resource endeavors to be a single source of answers for any questions that could possibly arise related to admission tests.
 Printed copies are available upon request.

 2. Competitive scores